 An Arrhenius base is a substrate that increases the concentration of hydroxide ions in the aqueous solution.
-The example for Arrhenius base is highly soluble sodium hydroxide compound in water, which dissociates to give sodium ion and hydroxide ion.
+The example for Arrhenius base is a highly soluble sodium hydroxide compound in water, which dissociates to give sodium ion and hydroxide ion.

 NaOH(aq) → Na+(aq) + OH–(aq)

-In the above reaction, lithium hydroxide dissolves in water to give lithium-ion and hydroxide ion.
+In the above reaction, lithium hydroxide dissolves in water to give lithium ion and hydroxide ion.

-Examples of an Arrhenius base are listed below
+Examples of an Arrhenius base are listed below:

 Limitations of Arrhenius theory

-The Arrhenius theory is applicable only in aqueous solution; for example, according to the theory, HCl is an acid in the aqueous solution but not in benzene, even though it donates H+ ion to the benzene.
-Also, under Arrhenius’s definition, the solution of sodium amide in liquid ammonia is not alkaline, even though amide ion deprotonates the ammonia.
+The Arrhenius theory is applicable only in aqueous solution; for example, according to the theory, HCl is an acid in the aqueous solution but not in benzene, even though it donates the H+ ion to the benzene.
+Also, under Arrhenius’s definition, the solution of sodium amide in liquid ammonia is not alkaline, even though the amide ion deprotonates the ammonia.

-- According to Arrhenius’s theory of acid-base, acids are those which readily dissociate to give the hydrogen ions in aqueous solution.
+- According to Arrhenius’s theory of acid-base, acids are those which readily dissociate to give the hydrogen ions in an aqueous solution.

 - Alkaline species dissolve in an aqueous solution to give hydroxide ions.